 Kelowna is one of the best places to travel any time of year, but the summertime is by far the best!
 Kelowna is nestled in a valley filled with world class wineries, fresh local fruit and vegetables, epic restaurants, hiking, sandy beaches and some fabulous boutique shopping.

-So without further ado, here is my mini Kelowna travel guide… from a foodie’s set of lenses of course!
+So without further delay, here is my mini Kelowna travel guide… from a foodie’s lens of course!

 What to do in Kelowna